Toxics Biological Observation System (TBiOS)

 Photo by WDFW

-Andrea Carey is a fish and wildlife biologist who has been with the TBiOS team since 2012.
-Primarily, her work focuses on toxic contaminant exposure in Puget Sound’s biota.
-Prior to her work on the West Coast, Andrea studied the reproductive effects of contaminants in American eels.
-Andrea received her B.Sc. in biology in 2006 and her M.Sc. in marine biology in 2012, both from the University of Massachusetts – Dartmouth, in Dartmouth, Massachusetts.
+Andrea Carey is a lead biologist with WDFW’s TBiOS team.
+Primarily, she focuses on monitoring toxic contaminant exposure and their health impacts in seaward migrating juvenile Chinook salmon from many Puget Sound rivers.
+Prior to her work with WDFW, Andrea studied maternal transfer and the reproductive effects of legacy contaminants in American eels.
+Andrea received her B.S. in biology and her M.S. in marine biology, both from the University of Massachusetts – Dartmouth.

 Photo by WDFW